Christine Van Wieren

 Hometown: Plano, Texas

-Degree Earned: Master of Business Administration (MBA)
+Degree Earned: Bachelor of Business Administration (BBA)

 Specializations: BBA with a concentration in Management; BBA with a concentration in Accounting and Finance

 American InterContinental University (AIU) Online is proud to announce that Christine Van Wieren, a single mother of one from Plano, Texas, was recently named the sixth recipient of the AIU Distinguished Alumnus Award.

 "Christine is a perfect example for our online student population," said Betsy Balachandran, director of career services for AIU Online and a member of the selection committee.
 "She was selected by our university leadership team because she has a strong commitment to education and after applying her degree to her career, she has already seen it pay off with career advancements."

 Van Wieren graduated in 2006 with two bachelor of business administration degrees, one with a management concentration and a second with an accounting and finance concentration.
 Like so many other mothers, Van Wieren wanted to further her education to not only advance in the workplace, but also make a better life for her son.
 In fact, according to a recent Omnibus survey conducted by AIU Online, moms are twice as likely as women without children to consider going back to school to improve job prospects due to the current economy.